kautukraj/kautukraj.github.io/projects.md

 </b>
 <br>
 A Java based inventory management system, designed as per the requirements of the Department of Computer Science and Engineering (DoCSE), Kathmandu University.
-Project carried out as a part of <em>Engineering Project</em>.
 </li>
 <br>